Let's make Africa brighter

 Second Slot

 The second slot costs USD 35 or the equivalent in local currency.
-It shows your name, address, nationality, occupation and personal message as a golden hero who contributed strongly to building the base upon which your country moved out of poverty and underdevelopment.
+It shows your name, address, occupation and personal message as one of the golden heroes behind saving our children/grandchildren from absolute subjugation and enslavement.

 The